 - The number of calories in a standard serving

 You’ll notice the calories of a standard serving of cereal isn’t in my top 3.
-This is because, when it comes to health, the quality of the calories you’re eating is more important than the number of calories you consume.
-There are a number of reasons for this ‘quality first’ approach, which I’ll cover in another article soon.
+This is because, when it comes to your overall health, the quality of the calories you eat is more important than the number of calories you consume.

 - Whole grains: like rolled oats, barley, spelt, quinoa, puffed rice, etc.